wung-s/doc.sitespeed.io/documentation/browsers/index.md

 sitespeed.io -u http://www.sitespeed.io --scriptPath scripts -b firefox
 ~~~

-The basename of the file *script* will be used as the metric name in the json.
+The basename of the file *script* will be used as the metric name.
+If the script return a number, the value will be sent to Graphite and will be summarized on the summary page.
+Other values will be shown on the specific result page.

-## Collected timing metrics
+# Collected timing metrics
 All the metrics are collected using an empty cache.

 * *backEndTime* - The time it takes for the network and the server to generate and start sending the HTML.
 Definition: responseStart - navigationStart